 In summary, while an organisation may be registered as a charity under the Charities Act 2013 (Cth) by the ACNC, this does not guarantee the organisation will receive DGR endorsement by the ATO.
 DGR endorsement means that any person donating to the organisation will receive a tax deduction – acting as an incentive to donate charitably.
 To be DGR endorsed, your organisation needs to fall within a number of strictly defined categories.

-If you have questions about whether your charity is eligible for DGR status, see the ACNC DGR Factsheet.
+If you have questions about whether your charity is eligible for DGR status, check the ACNC website.